By Children’s Librarian Eileen

-As the school year starts and school projects are assigned, know that the library is here to help!
-In addition to books, your Oak Park library card gives you access to a number of subscription-based resources that you can use to help you with your research.
+As school projects are assigned throughout the year, know that your library is here to help!
+In addition to books, your Oak Park library card gives you access to a number of subscription-based resources that you can use to help you with your research, such as African-American History.

 African-American History

 This comprehensive library research site covers more than 500 years of the African American experience.
-It offers a variety of ways to explore African American history and culture—from videos and slideshows providing fascinating visual introductions on key topics to chapters from authoritative print titles allowing for in-depth study.
+It offers a variety of ways to explore African American history and culture, from videos and slideshows providing fascinating visual introductions of key topics to chapters from authoritative print titles, allowing for in-depth study.

 You can read biographies of key people, examine famous speeches and other primary sources, view historical images and photographs, and gain context from in-depth timelines and original maps and charts.